mrisher/smtp-sts/spec.md

   to grow over time based on real-world experience.
 The initial set is:
 * mx-mismatch: This indicates that the MX resolved for the recipient domain did not match the MX constraint specified in the policy.
+* smx-mismatch: This indicates that the sending MX resolved for the sending domain did not match the MX constraint specified in the policy.
 * certificate-mismatch: This indicates that the certificate presented by the receiving MX did not match the MX hostname
 * invalid-certificate: This indicates that the certificate presented by the